 Have you considered renting an apartment and living like a local on your next visit to London?
-It can truly add another layer of interest to your trip and be an education!
+It can truly add a layer of interest to your trip!
 Holland Park Apartment Rental: Design Details shares images and a few helpful travel details from our recent stay in a Holland Park vacation rental.

 Our late October trip to London was part-business, part-pleasure as it was fairly last minute so that I could attend the Amara Interior Blog Awards ceremony as a nominee.
 Accompanying me?
-My best friends: my husband, my sister, and her husband.
+My best friends (husband, sister Jo, and BIL)!

 London is my sister’s happy place, and since she had never rented a flat there before, we thought this was a great opportunity since we were sharing the expense.